ADD-ONS / MEDICATION

 - older age and hemorrhagic transformation of ischemia are not absolute contraindications to subsequent anticoagulation

-- approx. risk of ICH on AC therapy
+- approx. risk of ICH with anticoagulation therapy:

 - concerning risk/benefit, the increased risk of falls in elderly patients is not a contraindication to anticoagulation (AAN guidelines 2014)